 The rate of infection in Bolton now stands at 13,747 cases per 100,000 people, far higher than the England average of 9,763.

 Across the UK, the number of recorded cases increased by 26,628 over the period, to 6,322,241.

 However, there were no new coronavirus deaths recorded in the latest 24-hour period in Bolton.

-It means there have been three deaths in the past week, which is a decrease on four the previous week.
+It means there has been one death in the past week, which is a decrease on two the previous week.